 All department events will be posted with presentation dates, times, and locations on the department website once they are confirmed.

-A: If the University receives notice that a student has tested positive for the virus, the student will be contacted by a member of the Dean of Students staff and moved into isolation, into a building on campus reserved solely for students isolated because of the virus.
-They will have a private bedroom with a community bathroom (separated by gender).
+If the University receives notice that a student has tested positive for the virus after a PCR test, the student will be contacted by a member of the Dean of Students staff and moved into isolation, into a building on campus reserved solely for students isolated because of the virus.
+They will have a bedroom with a community bathroom (separated by gender).

-If the University determines that a student has been in close contact with someone who tested positive for COVID-19, the student will be contacted by a member of the Dean of Students staff and moved into quarantine, into a private room on campus with a private bathroom.
+If the University determines that a student has been in close contact with someone who tested positive for COVID-19, the student will be contacted by a member of the Dean of Students staff and moved into quarantine, into a designated quarantine rooms on campus.

-With both isolation and quarantine, students will be required to remain in their spaces until the Delaware General Health District clears them to resume normal activities.
+With both isolation and quarantine, students will be required to remain in their spaces until OWU clears them to resume normal activities.
 Students also have the option of returning home for their isolation/quarantine period.
 All students will be assigned a Care Coordinator who will check in with them daily to make sure their needs are met.

 A: A member of the Dean of Students staff will contact the student by phone.